microsoft/durabletask-netherite/docs/hello-sample.md

 If you need to update the application, you can rebuild it and redeploy it the same way.
 You can also change the number of nodes.
 This allows you to manually scale.

-## Cleanup
+## Delete Azure Resources

 Don't forget to delete the resources when you're done, as they will continue to accrue charges.

 To delete all the Azure Resources we created earlier, just execute the script `delete.ps1` and make sure to confirm your intention by hitting `y`.

-**Taskhub only** If you just want to clear the taskhub, but not all the resources, you can run the script `clear.ps`.
+**Taskhub only** If you just want to clear the taskhub, but not delete the resources, you can run the script `clear.ps`.
 It deletes the containers in the Azure Blob Storage.
 You should probably stop the function app before doing so.
 Also, note that after you do this, you cannot restart the app for some time, because Azure Storage blob containers are unavailable after deletion for some time, maybe 30-60 seconds.